Flight Delay Rights

 TravelRefund Fights for Your Late Flight Compensation

-When considering going after compensation, be aware that airlines might slow things down and go the evasive route.
-This is why it’s always important to be aware of your flight delay rights and to ask the airline for the cause of the delay at the time it is happening.
-This makes it harder for airlines to claim extraordinary circumstances if that is not the case.
+When pursuing compensation, be aware that airlines might try to delay the process or evade responsibility.
+That’s why it’s crucial to know your flight delay rights and ask the airline for the reason for the delay while it’s happening.
+This makes it harder for the airline to falsely claim extraordinary circumstances.

 Hiring an expert is always a smart way to go.
 TravelRefund’s mission is to help smooth your path to compensation.
-As soon as your claim is filed with us, we will contact the airline on your behalf and make the compensation claim.
-We handle every aspect of communication – which can be a detailed and lengthy process.
+Once your claim is filed with us, we will contact the airline on your behalf to make the compensation claim.
+We handle all aspects of communication, which can often be a detailed and lengthy process.

-Our team understands and anticipates the excuses that airlines lean on when faced with an airline delay compensation claim.
-But they are expected to pay up if the airline was responsible for the delay, and our legal experts will fight so that your claim proves to be beneficial.
+Our team understands and anticipates the excuses airlines often use when faced with a flight delay compensation claim.
+However, if the airline is responsible for the delay, they are expected to pay.
+Our legal experts will fight to ensure your claim is successful and beneficial.

-We always treat your plane delay compensation case as “no cure, no pay.”
-If you do not receive compensation, you will not pay.
+We handle your flight delay compensation case on a 'no cure, no pay' basis.
+If you don't receive compensation, you don't pay.

 Easily make a flight delay claim by filling out our online form and we will review the case, free of charge.
 Not sure if you qualify?
 You can always contact us for questions.
 We’re happy to help.